Pullusb/selectByCamFrame/README.md

 ### Description:

-Select all objects that are in (or out) camera frames.
+Select all objects that are in (or out) camera framing.
 Usefull to hide/delete objects outside of view to gain viewport performance or simply clean scene.

 Works by checking bounding box of objects.